 An affirmative defense is a defense which justifies the defendant’s conduct, and therefore removes criminal liability.
 While the burden of proof in a criminal case normally falls upon the prosecutor, the burden of proof shifts to the defendant when he or she raises an affirmative defense.
 In other words, the defendant must prove the elements comprising the affirmative defense.

 If you or your son or daughter was arrested for trespassing in Atlantic City, it’s a serious matter that demands immediate legal attention.
-Don’t wait another day to start exploring your family’s legal options: to set up a free, completely confidential legal consultation, call our experienced criminal lawyers at (800) 508-9786.
+Don’t wait another day to start exploring your family’s legal options: to schedule a free legal consultation, call our experienced criminal lawyers at (800) 508-9786.